Dear Class of 2029,

 Location: Homerooms

 Consent is an essential component in both sexual and non-sexual relationships.
-With your orientation homeroom, you will explore what it means to ask for consent in a variety of contexts and what the standard of “affirmative consent” feels like in practice.
-Together, we can support each other in building a culture founded in practicing affirmative, enthusiastic consent that centers all participants’ autonomy and agency and moves us toward liberatory, joyful relationships.
+With your orientation homeroom, you will explore what it means to ask for consent in various contexts and what the “affirmative consent” standard feels like in practice.
+Together, we can support each other in building a culture founded on practicing affirmative, enthusiastic consent that centers all participants’ autonomy and agency and moves us toward liberatory, joyful relationships.
+(Core Event)

 Location: Gordon Commons